 The RFP or RFA includes standard terms, conditions, and assurances the institution is asked to accept.
-A limited number of packages are usually printed for any solicitation.
 Upon request, the Office of Sponsored Programs will obtain the detailed solicitation.

 An unsolicited proposal is initiated by the investigator and submitted according to the sponsor's guidelines.
 The funding arrangement for unsolicited proposals is usually a grant.
-The source of an unsolicited proposal is the initiative and imagination of the PI.
 The Principal Investigator may locate potential sponsors and ascertain, primarily through telephone or personal contact with sponsor program officers, the degree of interest these sponsors have in supporting the proposed work and the extent of available funding.